On foggy days, a massive silhouette encircled by ocean transports

 The Oregon Coast Refuge Complex completed a planning process for the long term management of wildlife, habitat, and public use activities on Cape Meares, Oregon Islands, and Three Arch Rocks Refuges.
+Download a map of our planned management direction (2.6 MB PDF).
 For more information, visit our CCP site.

 Wildlife and Habitats

 The rocks provide habitat for Oregon's largest breeding colony

 of Tufted Puffins.
 These flamboyant birds with their large bright

 orange beaks and long yellow head tufts are one of the most recognizable

 seabirds on the Oregon coast.
 Other seabird species breeding on this refuge include Leach's Storm-petrel, Brandt's Cormorant and Pigeon Guillemot.

 The refuge also supports the largest breeding colony of Common